Shivanshu076/Flappy-Bird/README.md

-# Flappy-Bird
+# Flappy-bird
-Flappy Bird game using python3 and pygame
+use space bar to fly
+if you hit the pipes game will be over